sgravrock/jasmine.github.io/_faq/general/no-assertions.md

 question: How can I get Jasmine to fail specs that don't have any assertions?
 ---

-By default, Jasmine doesn't require specs to contain any assertions.
+By default, Jasmine doesn't require specs to contain any expectations.
 You can enable that behavior by setting the `failSpecWithNoExpectations` option to `true`: